qiaeru/phpbb-language-fr/README.md

 Now that the language package is uploaded to your server, you will have to install it via the *Administration Control Panel*.

   - Login to your board.
   - Click the *Administration Control Panel* link located in the footer of your board.
-You should authenticate again.
-  - Once in the *Administration Control Panel*, you will need to click the *SYSTEM* tab, located at the top of the page.
+  - Once in the *Administration Control Panel*, you will need to click the *SYSTEM* tab.
-  - On the left hand side, you will see a menu split into categories.
-You will need to click the *Language Packs* link.
+  - Now you will need to click the *Language Packs* link located in the left menu.
   - You should see now a page which lists the language packages uploaded onto your server.
   - Click the install link next to the French language package.

 #### Set as board default language

-You now have the French language package installed and are now probably wondering how you use it.
+You now have the language package installed and are now probably wondering how to use it.

-The first thing you are probably going to want to do is to set it as the board default language.
-The board default language will be used for guests visiting the board and for the new users default language setting.
+The first thing you are probably going to want to do is to set it as the board default language which will be used for guests visiting the board and for the new users default language setting.

   - Login to your board.
   - Click the *Administration Control Panel* link located in the footer of your board.
-You should authenticate again.
-  - Once in the *Administration Control Panel*, you will need to click the *GENERAL* tab, located at the top of the page.
+  - Once in the *Administration Control Panel*, you will need to click the *GENERAL* tab.
-  - On the left hand side, you will see a menu split into categories.
-You will need to click the *Board Settings* link.
+  - Now you will need to click the *Board Settings* link located in the left menu.
   - You should see now a page which displays the board settings.
   - Locate the drop down menu for the option *Default language*.
   - Select the French language in the drop down menu and then click the submit button.